 $ sudo /etc/init.d/chrome-remote-desktop restart

-Authenticate, register the host and set an access pin:
+- Generate command to register a host and set an access pin (credit):

 - Click on your host and enter the access pin you defined